scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 (5 rows)
 ```

-The details of the sample data and more practical are shown in [the sample application page]().
+For details about the sample data and additional practical work, see [the sample application page]().

 ## Caveats

 ### Isolation level

-ScalarDB Analytics with PostgreSQL reads data with **Read Committed** isolation level.
-It ensures that the data you read has been committed in the past, but it is not guaranteed that you read consistent data at a particular point in time.
+ScalarDB Analytics with PostgreSQL reads data with the **Read Committed** isolation level set.
+This isolation level ensures that the data you read has been committed in the past but does not guarantee that you can read consistent data at a particular point in time.

 ### Write operations are not supported

-ScalarDB Analytics with PostgreSQL only support read-only queries. `INSERT`, `UPDATE` or other write operations are not supported.
+ScalarDB Analytics with PostgreSQL only supports read-only queries. `INSERT`, `UPDATE`, and other write operations are not supported.

 ### Conflicts among FDW extensions

-If you use multi-storage configuration, and use the JDBC with DynamoDB or CosmosDB together, you sometimes get an error due to the conflict between the underlying FDW extensions.
+If you have a multi-storage configuration and use JDBC with DynamoDB or CosmosDB, you may encounter an error due to a conflict between the underlying FDW extensions.
 We plan to fix this issue in the near future.
-Until then, you can avoid the error by reading data in DynamoDB or CosmosDB first, then JDBC.
+Until we fix this issue, you can avoid the error by reading data in DynamoDB or CosmosDB first, then reading data by using JDBC.